Oak Bloom OT

 Difficulty with independent living skills, such as routines, homework management skills, cooking, and hygiene

-Meet the owner and director
+Meet the owner

 Lee-Anne is an Occupational Therapist, trained extensively in Sensory Processing Disorder (SPD), ADHD, and Autism Spectrum Disorders.
 Her work builds on human strengths, using play, creativity, imagination, exploration, and mindful awareness to build resilience and skills.